nick-myers/exam-timer/README.md

 - Works in any modern browser (Chrome, Firefox, Safari, Edge)
 - Requires JavaScript to be enabled
 - Uses standard Web APIs:
-  - `localStorage` for saving exam data between sessions
+  - `localStorage` for saving exam data, settings, and preferences between sessions
   - Screen Wake Lock API (optional, for preventing screensaver)
+  - Fullscreen API (optional, for fullscreen mode)

 ### Data Storage

-All exam information (references, subjects, times) is stored in the browser's localStorage on the device.
+All information is stored in the browser's localStorage on the device, including:

+- Exam data (references, subjects, times, extra time settings)
+- Centre details (name and number)
+- Color preferences
+- Display preferences (zoom level, control panel visibility)

 This means:

 - Data never leaves the device
 - Data is specific to that browser on that device
 - Clearing browser data will reset the application
 - No server, database, or cloud storage is involved
+- Use the download button to backup your configuration

 ### Permissions